 Do you need something that would not take up much space and something that would be simple - yet practical?
 This coin purse is especially handy for when you don't want to carry around a full-fledged wallet, and need something really small to tuck into your jacket pocket or even attach to your tote bag, for a quick everyday visit to a nearby grocery shop or bakery.

-Use my coin purse pattern to make them in batches – keep them on hand for a quick handmade gift.
+Use my coin purse pattern with zipper to make them in batches - keep them on hand for a quick handmade gift.

 I designed this coin purse one with the main zipper compartment, a slip pocket PLUS a flap, so you not only have two compartments but also an added security from losing the coins.
 It also has a small loop for a key fob, keyring tab, or a wristlet strap.